mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

-feels a bit weird because it's normally anchored to the UTF-8 encoding, while e.g. Perl has an [abstract way](https://www.endpointdev.com/blog/2025/04/encoding-in-perl/) to handle it, so I'm used to think differently about it.
+feels a bit weird because it's normally anchored to the UTF-8 encoding, while e.g. Perl has an [abstract way](https://www.endpointdev.com/blog/2025/04/encoding-in-perl/) to handle it, so I'm used to thinking differently about it.

-The `async` feature is nice, but present in my most of the modern languages (Perl included!), so I don't think that should be considered the main reason to use Rust.
+The `async` feature is nice, but present in most of the modern languages (Perl included!), so I don't think that should be considered the main reason to use Rust.